 Back Pain: It May Not Be What You Think

 A few years ago, I noticed my aunt had a major deformity in her knee.
 When I asked her about it, she said a long time back, and she’d fallen while putting up Diwali decorations.
-Since then, the leg started losing its shape.
+Since then, the leg started losing its shape, but she was not experiencing knee or back pain.
 We took her to the best experts in the city, got MRI scans, and discovered that she had osteoarthritis and had lost most of the cartilage in her knee.

 The doctor recommended immediate surgery and was surprised she wasn’t in the throes of pain already.
 But my aunt was absolutely against surgery and decided not to go for it as she said she was doing perfectly fine as it was.
 The doctor finally said that she can come for surgery whenever she was ready.
 He predicted it wouldn’t be long before the onset of pain.
 It’s been over two years, and despite her “damaged” knee, she doesn’t have any pain and functions normally.